 - Your shoulder will feel tender when pressing (palpating) over the front.

-Resisted shoulder flexion is done by getting the patient to lift a straight arm up in front of them against resistance.
+The resisted shoulder flexion – This is done by getting the patient to lift a straight arm up in front of them against resistance.
 Again, if the pain is reproduced at the front of the shoulder then a biceps tendon injury is indicated.
 Biceps tendinopathy is not a particularly common shoulder injury and it is often misdiagnosed when rotator cuff injury may be the real cause of injury.

 Biceps tendinopathy causes & anatomy